stetre/moonlibs/README.md

 [on GNU/Linux](#installing-on-gnulinux) and (most of them) [on Windows](#installing-on-windows) with MSYS2/MinGW-w64.
 A few of them also run [on MacOS](#installing-on-macos), thanks to contributions from other developers.

-The libraries do not depend on each other, so they can be selectively installed.
+The libraries do not depend on each other, so they can be selectively installed (they must, actually, since this repository is only a collector of links to the repos of the individual libraries).

+For bug reports, suggestions, etc., please open an issue in the repo of the relevant library.

+For general discussions on Lua and related topics you can join the [Lua Forum](https://luaforum.com/), a newly created forum intended as a welcoming place for beginners (I'm not the owner, but I'm active there with the username _stetre_).

 _Author:_ _[Stefano Trettel](https://www.linkedin.com/in/stetre)_

 [![Lua logo](./powered-by-lua.gif)](https://www.lua.org/)